undefynd/vagrant/README.md

 # A Vagrantfile to rule them all

-The Default Box used in this VAGRANTFILE is `Ubuntu/focal64`.
+The Default Box used in this VAGRANTFILE is `bento/ockylinux-8.5`.

-By Default the Vagrantfile will check for the host definition file called `vagrant-hosts.yaml` in the current directory.
+By Default the Vagrantfile will check for the host definition file called `vagrant-server.yaml` in the current directory.
-This behavior can be changed by setting the `VAGRANT_HOSTS` environment variable.
+This behavior can be changed by setting the `VAGRANT_HOSTS` environment variable to point to a different test enviornment file in YAML format.

 For example like this:

-`export VAGRANT_ENV="../../saltstack/vagrant-hosts.yaml`.
+`export VAGRANT_ENV="../../saltstack/vagrant-server.yaml`.

 Default VM values on different Host OS's: